unterfertigter/stockalerts/README.md

 # Stock Alert Service

-This service checks multiple stock values at regular intervals using real-time data from Tradegate Exchange and sends an email alert when a threshold is reached.
+This service checks multiple stock prices at regular intervals using real-time data from Tradegate Exchange and sends an email alert when a price threshold is reached.

 ## Configuration

 Set the following environment variables in an `.env` file (see `.env.example`) or pass them directly in the `docker run` command with `--env key=value`:

-- `CHECK_INTERVAL`: Check interval in seconds (default: 60)
 - `EMAIL_TO`: Recipient email address
 - `EMAIL_FROM`: Sender email address
+- `SMTP_SERVER`: SMTP server address (your ISP's server)
+- `SMTP_PORT`: SMTP server port (default: 587)
+- `SMTP_USERNAME`: SMTP login username
+- `SMTP_PASSWORD`: SMTP login password
-- `CONFIG_PATH`: Path to the JSON config file which lists all stock ISINs to be checked (default: `config.json`)
+- `CONFIG_PATH`: Path to the JSON config file which lists all stock ISINs to be monitored (default: `config.json`)
 - `MAX_FAIL_COUNT`: Maximum allowed consecutive failures to retrieve a stock price before stopping the service (default: 3)
+- `CHECK_INTERVAL`: Check interval in seconds (default: 60)

 Create a `config.json` file in the same directory with a list of ISIN/threshold pairs: